Bjarne-AAU/MonteCarloLocalization/report.md

     \{x_k^s,\tilde{w_k}^s~|~s = 1,2,\dots,S\}.
 \end{equation}

-The fundamental idea is, that for each timestep we keep our samples/particles, but update their weights.
+The fundamental idea is, that for each time step we keep our samples/particles, but update their weights.
 We formualte this as,

 \begin{equation}
     p(x_k^s|x_\alpha^l) = \begin{cases} p(x_k^s|x_\alpha^s) & s =l \\ 0 & \text{otherwise} \end{cases}.
 \end{equation}

-Consequently, we still draw samples, but the net effect is that each samples is simply updated, and one can kee track of each samples/particle's weigths development through a sequence.
-Armed, with the particle formulation, we simplify the weights update as follows,
+Consequently, we still draw samples, but the net effect is that each sample is simply updated, and one can keep track of each sample/particle's weights development through a sequence.
+Armed with the particle formulation, we simplify the weights' update as follows:

 \begin{equation}
 w^s_k = \frac{p( x_{\alpha}^s | z_{1:\alpha})}{\pi(\theta^s)} \propto \frac{p(z_\alpha|x^s_\alpha) p(x_\alpha^s|x_{\alpha-1}^s)\tilde{w_{k-1}}^s}{\pi(\theta^s)}.
 \end{equation}

-By choosing $\pi(\theta^s) = p(x_\alpha^s|x_{\alpha-1}^s)$, we arrive at the bootstrap filter, and we each weight is thus updated as,
+By choosing $\pi(\theta^s) = p(x_\alpha^s|x_{\alpha-1}^s)$, we arrive at the bootstrap filter, where each weight is updated as:

 \begin{equation}
 w^s_k =p(z_{k-1}|x^s_{k-1})\tilde{w_{k-1}}^s.
 \end{equation}

 This formulation completely allows us to ignore the exact form of the original distribution $p(x_{k-1}|z_{1:k-1})$, making the particle an intuitive sampling algorithm.
-We should note, that the particle filters are highly prone to include weights which negative influence the distribution.
-Thus, we keep track of the effective sample size - see Chap.
+We should note, that the particle filters are highly prone to include weights that negatively influence the distribution.
+Thus, we keep track of the effective sample size ($S_{eff}$) - see Chap.
 10 (*A. Gelman, J. Carlin, H. Stern, D. Dunson, A. Vehtari, and D. Rubin, Bayesian
 Data Analysis, Third Edition (Chapman & Hall/CRC Texts in Statistical Science) (Chapman and Hall/CRC), 3rd edn.
 (2014).*),